Product personalization no longer belongs to a few niche industries.

 Underpinning all of this?
 A company’s commitment to its customers and the infrastructure to use data to create a truly bespoke customer experience.

-We’ve covered five of the most exciting product personalization trends that we expect to dominate in 2021.
+We’ve covered five of the most exciting product personalization trends for 2021.

 From trends in hyper-personalization to 3D product visualization, brands are rapidly orienting their entire operations around the customer experience.
 With it, they’re developing strategies to create truly personalized shopping experiences at scale.